UBC-DSCI/introduction-to-datascience-python/source/reading.md

 and limitations.
 Almost all employ SQL (*structured query language*) to obtain data from the database.
-But you don't need to know SQL to analyze data from a database; several packages have been written that allow you to connect to relational databases and use the R programming language to obtain data.
-In this book, we will give examples of how to do this using R with SQLite and PostgreSQL databases.
+But you don't need to know SQL to analyze data from a database; several packages have been written that allow you to connect to relational databases and use the Python programming language to obtain data.
+In this book, we will give examples of how to do this using Python with SQLite and PostgreSQL databases.

 ### Reading data from a SQLite database

-SQLite \index{database!SQLite} is probably the simplest relational database system that one can use in combination with R. SQLite databases are self-contained and usually stored and accessed locally on one computer.
+SQLite \index{database!SQLite} is probably the simplest relational database system that one can use in combination with Python.
+SQLite databases are self-contained and usually stored and accessed locally on one computer.
 Data is usually stored in a file with a `.db` extension.
 Similar to Excel files, these are not plain text files and cannot be read in a plain text editor.

-The first thing you need to do to read data into R from a database is to connect to the database.
-We do that using the `dbConnect` function from the `DBI` (database interface) package. \index{database!connect} This does not read in the data, but simply tells R where the database is and opens up a communication channel that R can use to send SQL commands to the database.
+The first thing you need to do to read data into Python from a database is to connect to the database.
+We do that using the `create_engine` function from the `sal` (SQLAlchemy) package. \index{database!connect} This does not read in the data, but simply tells Python where the database is and opens up a communication channel that Python can use to send SQL commands to the database.

 ```{code-cell} ipython3
 import sqlalchemy as sal